- Home

 The keto diet for diabetes and prediabetes

-Diabetes is caused by changes in metabolism, high blood sugar, and impaired insulin – and science has drawn a close link between adult obesity and type 2 diabetes.
+Diabetes is caused by changes in metabolism, high blood sugar levels, and impaired insulin production – and research has drawn a close link between adult obesity and type 2 diabetes.
 Since the keto diet can help you lose fat, it can be beneficial for people with conditions like type 2 diabetes, prediabetes, and metabolic syndrome.

 One study, which involved 349 people with type 2 diabetes, found that those who followed a keto diet lost an average of 26.2 pounds (11.9kg) over the course of two years.
 Participants also experienced improved blood sugar management, which meant their use of blood sugar medications also decreased throughout the study.
 Additional research discovered that the keto diet improved insulin sensitivity by an impressive 75%.

-For more information on the benefits of eating fewer carbs for diabetes, have a read of this guide to healthy low carb eating with diabetes by Healthline.
+For more information on the benefits of eating fewer carbs for diabetes, have a read of this guide to healthy low-carb eating with diabetes from Healthline.
 Alternatively, you might like to try one of these low-carb recipe ideas.

 What are some other benefits of the keto diet?

-Research has found that the ketogenic diet has various benefits and may potentially help with a range of health conditions.
-These include:
+Research has found that the ketogenic diet has various benefits which may potentially help with a range of health conditions.
+These include…

-• Heart disease.
-The keto diet can help improve risk factors for heart disease like body fat, HDL (good) cholesterol levels, blood pressure, and blood sugar.
+Heart disease.
+The keto diet can help improve risk factors for heart disease like body fat, HDL (good) cholesterol levels, blood pressure, and blood sugar levels.

-• Polycystic ovary syndrome.
-The keto diet can help reduce insulin levels, which may significantly improve polycystic ovary syndrome.
+Polycystic ovary syndrome.
+The keto diet can help reduce insulin levels, which may improve symptoms of polycystic ovary syndrome.

 What are the disadvantages of the keto diet?